ericwoud/buildRKarch/README.md

 Create the SD card as above and login in as root.
 Then clone and edit the script so that:
 ```
-ATFDEVICE="nvme"
-and
 ROOT_END_MB=$(( 256*1024  ))        # Size 256GiB if you want to limit the size
 ```
-Install packages wit argument '-a'.
-Format with the same argument `-SD`, but now choose the nvme disk.
+Install packages with argument '-a'.
+Format with the same argument `-F`, but now choose the nvme disk.
 Install with argument '-r'.
 Now write U-Boot to the SPI with:
 ```
 rockchip-write-dtbos --uboot@spi
 ```